 While a large majority of sake breweries are aiming for fruity/floral types, Philip Harper, maybe the only non-Japanese master brewer in Japan, is going for flavour and has created an umami bomb.

 from Kinoshita Shuzo in Kyoto prefecture is a seasonal item sold between December and April.
 The 3U stands for unpasteurised, unfiltered (no charcoal fining) and undiluted.
-The natural fermentation Yamahai starter method is used along with ambient yeast of the brewery which is especially vigorous, fermenting strongly.
-These pack a punch at 22 degrees alcohol available Omachi, Yamada-nishiki and Gohyaku-mangoku rice varieties.
+Produced using ambient yeast of the brewery which is especially vigorous, fermenting strongly.
+These pack a punch at 20 degrees alcohol available in Omachi, Yamada-nishiki and Gohyaku-mangoku rice varieties.

 Kinoshita brewery in Kyoto prefecture has been brewing sake since 1842.
 Tamagawa meaning ‘Jewel River’ which flows near the brewery, is led by British-born Philip Harper who has been with the brewery since 2008.

 Junmai (rice, water, yeast, koji)

 Nama – Unpasteurised

 Rice Type – Available in Omachi, Yamada-nishiki and Gohyaku-mangoku

 Yeast Strain – Natural Yeast